 Westbrook has 31 points, Thunder beat Timberwolves 112-100

-Oklahoma City won 112-100. .
-Oklahoma City Thunder guard Russell Westbrook passes the ball over Minnesota Timberwolves defenders during the second half of an NBA basketball game in Oklahoma City, Sunday, Dec.
+Minnesota Timberwolves center Karl-Anthony Towns goes to the basket as Oklahoma City Thunder guard Russell Westbrook defends during the first half of an NBA basketball game in Oklahoma City, Sunday, Dec.
+25, 2016.
+Oklahoma City Thunder forward Domantas Sabonis defends as Minnesota Timberwolves guard Zach LaVine drives to the basket during the first half of an NBA basketball game in Oklahoma City, Sunday, Dec.
 25, 2016.

 Add your comments below